UriKatsirPrivate/gcp-ai-ops/README.md

 ### Supported Operations
 * Improve prompt.
 * Inspect a prompt for security issues.
+* Run the prompt.
-* Create a gCloud CLI
+* Create a gCloud CLI command.
-* Create a terraform template
+* Create a terraform template.

 ### How to use
 * Modify app.py: